watchexec/clearscreen/TERMINALS.md

 =====================

 All tested with their latest version obtainable of Arch Linux (or macOS 11, Windows 10) as of writing.
-Version tested is noted where possible, but otherwise compare to git blame date for the entry.
+Version tested is noted where possible, but otherwise compare to the git blame date.

 To contribute entries: